HashNuke/mailgun/README.md

 # Returns a list of webhooks set for the specified domain
 @mailgun.webhooks.list

-# Returns details about the webhook specified in the URL
+# Returns details about the webhook specified
 @mailgun.webhooks.find(:open)

 # Creates a new webhook